Petaw Payan: Economy

 Agriculture, mining and foreign jobs are the village's main sources of income.
 Though the young generation is interested in work abroad, and their activity abroad plays a great role in developing the village.
 Agricultural practices have been shifted from tough practices of vegetables growing that needs plenty of water, pesticides, insecticides, fertilizers and hardworking; to very soft practices of gardening that has less fatigue and more income.
 Gardening is successful practice because Pakistan is facing energy crisis these days and gardening (growing fruit trees) need less water and thus less energy.
 Main commercial fruits are oranges and lemon.
 But people have grown many varieties of fruit trees for their own use and their guests.
 Non-commercial fruits noticed so far are papaya, pomegranate, grapes, bananas, guava, palm, apricots, grey fruits, walnuts, peaches, almonds, mango, figs, persimmons and zizupus.

 Geology

 Petaw Payan is located in Attock-Cherat Range.

 Geologically Petaw Payan is a buried Valley with gravely soil that produces very delicious fruits and vegetables.
 Water is this type of Valley has perfect composition like the standard distilled water.

-Main lithilogies are slates of Manki Formation of Cambrian age which are mined by local people in the form of grave-slabs.
+Main lithologies are slates of Manki Formation of Cambrian age which are mined by local people in the form of grave-slabs.